MicrosoftDocs/customer-insights/ci-docs/audience-insights/home.md

 :::image type="content" source="media/home-page.png" alt-text="Screenshot of the Home screen showing sample insights.":::

 1 - Switch between capabilities of Customer Insights
-2 - Use the left pane to navigation between different areas 3 - Find out which environment you work in and manage environments as an administrator 4 - Specify personal settings for Customer Insights
+2 - Use the left pane to navigate between different areas and choose the primary target audience 3 - Find out which environment you work in and manage environments as an administrator 4 - Specify personal settings for Customer Insights